marcisolti/MyGrid/readme.md

 This is my take on recreating Shapr3D's iconic infinite grid in DX11.

-You can find the docs at <https://marcisolti.github.io/MyGrid>.
+You can find the docs at <https://marcisolti.github.io/MyGrid> or in `./docs/index.html`.